ChristofSeiler/ChristofSeiler.github.io/projects.md

 In collaboration with [Allan L. Reiss](https://med.stanford.edu/profiles/allan-reiss) and his [lab](http://cibsr.stanford.edu/) at Stanford School of Medicine

 * Paper: submitted
+* Software: R Markdown will be available as soon as paper is accepted

 ## Data Integration and Analysis in Neuroscience